Reolink IP NVR/camera

 Connecting Reolink via app/client

-The recommended way is to use the Reolink mobile app, Windows, or Mac client.
+The recommended way is to use the Reolink mobile app, Windows, or Mac client, and follow the on-screen instructions.

 Connecting Reolink via a web browser